 Eventually, you will have to have some contact with a domestic relations or family court to get legally divorced.
 Through collaboration, you can keep that contact brief and manageable.
 Once you reach agreement on all the issues, you'll make the legal part of the divorce a simple, uncontested procedure that doesn't require a trial or contentious hearings on points of evidence and pretrial maneuvers.

 There are five ways that collaboration can cut down on the acrimony and expense of divorce, while giving you results that are at least as good as what you'd get in court.
 You and your spouse can:

 Whether you and your spouse use collaboration from the very beginning of the divorce process or only for part of it, you will save time and money.
 Perhaps just as important, you will likely get through the divorce with your privacy and dignity reasonably intact.

 For more information on collaborative divorce, and for help finding a collaborative lawyer in your area, see the International Academy of Collaborative Professionals, at www.collaborativepractice.com.

-For a guide through a negotiated divorce, using divorce mediation or collaborative divorce, read Divorce Without Court: A Guide to Mediation & Collaborative Divorce, by Katherine Stoner (Nolo).
+For more information on negotiated divorce, using divorce mediation, and collaborative divorce, read Divorce Without Court: A Guide to Mediation & Collaborative Divorce, by Katherine Stoner (Nolo).